startswith21/quantitative-image-analysis/README.md

 - Levene’s test for equal variance
 - ANOVA or Kruskal-Wallis for testing null hypothesis
 - Tukey HSD or Mann-Whitney U for post-hoc comparison
-- Write results to Excel file
+- Write results to Excel file.
 → Code is currently set to a pragmatic lower limit of 5 images per group.
 Recommended to collect more images, *i.e.* 8 - 10.